libadex/alx-low_level_programming/0x03-debugging/README.md

-this project is one finding and fixing errors in code
+this fixes problems in code